matiasilva/cugas-web/content/reviews/fin-boys/index.md

 To pair with this assortment of dishes, we chose an organic white French wine: *L’imaginaire* (Trinités winemakers; small producers) made from a *Roussanne* grape.
 This moderately acidic, fresh and open wine was very versatile with the different styles of fish and seafood we had that day. *Roussanne* is a very tasty grape with very little sugar, so this dry French white was a noticeable selection to pair with our meal!

 As a final comment, we’d like to thank the extremely hospitable and friendly staff who were there to help at every stage of the meal and discussed our wine choice with us!

+Review co-written by Álvaro Martin and Matias Silva.